Best Supplements for Fertility: Evidence-Based Guide for Men and Women

 Can I take all these supplements together?

 In most cases, yes.
-CoQ10, magnesium, zinc, omega-3, and Vitamin D are commonly stacked without interactions.
+CoQ10, magnesium, zinc, omega-3, folate, and Vitamin D are commonly stacked without interactions.
 The main exceptions: high-dose zinc (over 40 mg/day) can compete with copper absorption, and Vitamin D dosing above 5,000 IU/day should be guided by blood test results.
 Always review your full supplement regimen with a healthcare provider before starting.

 Are fertility supplements the same for men and women?